paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

 ## A note on Defaults and warning messages

-Unless otherwise stated, all console settings should be left in their **DEFAULT** state.
+Unless otherwise stated, all AWS Console settings should be left in their **DEFAULT** state.

 Any warning banners which appear in the AWS Console during these steps are typically caused by policy restrictions in the target AWS Account and can be safely **IGNORED**.